thsaraiva/CryptoCurrencyCatalog/README.md

 - Create RecyclerView Adapter and View Holder ✅
 - Set Adapter and LayoutManager in RecyclerView ✅

-## Read Currencies from local JSON file
+## Read Currencies from local JSON file using MOSHI
+- add dependency to Moshi in gradle file
+- try to use the `nullSafe()` method from the library

 ## Write UI Tests for recycler view
 - test 1st element is visible